Post updated on

 So, what exactly is a knee sleeve?

 A knee sleeve is a stretchy piece of material that goes around your kneecap to provide support to the joints and ligaments in the area while not reducing mobility.
-You may see professional athletes in crossfit, powerlifting, olympic weightlifting, basketball, football, and a wide variety of other sports wearing sleeves on various parts of their body.
+You may see professional athletes in CrossFit, powerlifting, Olympic weightlifting, basketball, football, and a wide variety of other sports wearing sleeves on various parts of their bodies.

 To me, alongside keeping the knee warm, the compression that the sleeve provides is the greatest benefit.
 The basic idea is that compression and blood flow improve recovery times, and can go as far as reducing pain and swelling in the knee.